 The goal of a green future seems ever closer.
 Long-haul trucks powered by lithium-ion batteries or fuel cells transport an increasing amount of lithium-ion batteries emission-free, along with many other products.
 These in turn supply electric cars, electric bicycles and devices with electricity.
 They also store energy from wind power and photovoltaic plants.
 The transportation sector would be doubly active in climate protection.

 Impacts of raw material extraction

-Is battery power ultimately an unsustainable solution?
+Is battery power unsustainable after all?

 Manufacturers have already announced batteries made from 100% recycled cobalt, nickel and manganese.
 Recycling of lithium is more complicated.
-Nevertheless, 40% of the lithium in batteries could be produced from recycled material by 2050, according to a study from the think tank Agora Verkehrswende.
+Still, 40% of the lithium in batteries could be produced from recycled material by 2050, according to a study.
 In 2023, the chemical company BASF intends to start recycling lithium from the residues of old batteries at a factory in Eastern Germany.

-Making CO2-Emissions of freight forwarders visible and identifying potential savings
+Making CO2-emissions of freight forwarders visible and identifying potential savings